September 17, 2018 to September 18, 2018

 Law, Policy and Practice:

-What are the practicalities of dealing with mental health issues in the workplace?
+What are the practicalities of managing mental health issues in the workplace?

 Sessions in this stream will: